Ruuv1337/RTP_IX/README.md

 3. Add SpeedCast mode for Berserker and two skill's.
 4. Berserker status is checked.
 5. Added small fixes for Sorc and Lancer.

-Log on 21.04.20
-1. Added fixes for Lancer.
+6. Added fixes for Lancer.
-2. Lancer status is checked.
+7. Lancer status is checked.

 Log on 16.03.20
 1. Added fixes for Reaper and +1 skill.
 2. Removed unnecessary functionality.
 (Servant Exp Transform)

-Log on 12.03.20
-1. Added new const in config..
+3. Added new const in config..
 (Reload).
-2. Some minor bug fixes.
+4. Some minor bug fixes.

 Log on 24.02.20
 1. Add Unlimited Evade for Ninja.